The Ultimate 10 Days in California Road Trip Itinerary

 L’Auberge Carmel: Situated in the heart of Carmel-by-the-Sea, L’Auberge Carmel exudes sophistication and European-style luxury.
 The boutique hotel offers individually designed rooms, a renowned on-site restaurant, and impeccable service.
 Book your stay here!

-Hyatt Carmel Highlands: Located a bit away from the main street in Carmel however if you like to have quiet and privacy this is the hotel for you.
+Carmel Valley Ranch: Located 15 minutes from the main street in Carmel however if you like to have quiet and privacy this is the hotel for you.
+It’s so peaceful and serene with outdoor bathtubs in the suites as well as swings adorning the property and rows of lavender and they really do take farm to table seriously here as they have a small working farm.
 Book your stay here!

 Day 7 Carmel by the Sea + Monterrey

 Carmel-by-the-Sea, often referred to simply as Carmel, is a charming coastal town located on the Monterey Peninsula in California.
 Known for its picturesque beauty, artistic heritage, and European village-like atmosphere, Carmel attracts visitors from around the world.

 Carmel was founded in 1902 as an artist colony.
 Many artists, writers, and intellectuals were drawn to the area’s natural beauty and tranquility.
 The town’s founder, Frank Devendorf, envisioned Carmel as a haven for artists, and it has maintained its artistic and cultural character over the years.
 It gives off major fairytale vibes.
 It’s unique because the houses here are not numbered instead they each have a name.
 It’s most definitely a small-town vibe and one of my favorite places in all of California.